Examples (sorted by original song's genre):

 - Take Christian Petzold's Minuet in G Major, slap lyrics on it, give it the 50's equivalent of a Speedy Techno Remix, and you get "A Lover's Concerto''.
 Then run it through this trope the second time around a few decades later, and you get SA's Delight.

-- Aria's "Willow" and "Dido" are neoclassical electronica remakes of Verdi's "Willow Song" and Purcell's "Dido's Lament", respectively, and in turn recieved awesome trance remixes by DJ Tiesto and Armin van Buuren, respectively.
+- Aria's "Willow" and "Dido" are neoclassical electronica remakes of Verdi's "Willow Song" and Purcell's "Dido's Lament", respectively, and in turn received awesome trance remixes by DJ Tiesto and Armin van Buuren, respectively.

 - The Swan Lake overture was remade as "Swan Rave".

-- Dune's cover of Rozalla - "Are You Ready to Fly".
-Although not quite as speedy as the former (but faster than the original), Blumchen did a German cover of "Everybody's Free" titled "Ich bin wieder Hier".
+- Dune did a happy hardcore remix/cover of Rozalla's "Are You Ready to Fly".
+Although not quite as speedy as the former (but faster than the original), Blumchen did a German cover of "Everybody's Free" titled "Ich bin wieder Hier", and Richard "Humpty" Vission remade EF with Rozalla herself in 2000.

 - Leland Jazz Radburn - "Never Gonna Give You Up"(!)